FAQs

 There is a $1000 deposit due- along with signed agreements- by your first appointment.
+Monthly payments thereafter.
 All fees are to be paid by 36 weeks gestation.
-There are multiple payment plans available to help clients come to their fee in the Financial Agreement.
 Please don’t let cost be a barrier from you accessing midwifery care.
-We are open to brainstorming and bartering, we can almost always work something out!
+We are open to brainstorming and sometimes bartering (based on needs at time of care), we can almost always work something out!

 No, conventional insurance cannot be used for home birth midwifery services.

 We can accept payment from HSA or FSA accounts.
-We are contracted with a professional biller who specializes in home birth care and can guide you through insurance reimbursement for a small fee.
+We are contracted with a professional biller who specializes in home birth care and can guide you through insurance reimbursement for a small fee (eligibility varies). -

 Ultrasounds and lab work are not included in the total fee, however, most insurance companies cover those costs in full.